Maharlika Nation: Currency

 The Maharlika Nation produces and recognize the G Zion as its currency and legal tender.
 G-Zion stands for "Golden Zion".
 As of January 2020, the nation claims the value of one G-Zion is equivalent to 200 Philippine peso.
 The Bangko Sentral ng Pilipinas, the Philippines' central bank, does not recognize the G-Zion as a legal tender.
 The currency is produced and distribution by the Maharlika Nation's International Tribal Bank.
 Its denomination ranges from 1 G-Zion to 100,000 G-Zion.

+Beliefs and practices

+The Maharlika Nation professed belief in Jesus Christ and Bathala.
+They advocate for a simple and natural life, prohibiting its members from consuming alcohol, cigarettes, and illegal drugs.
+They prohibit jewelry, shorts, makeup, colored hair and tattoos for its members.
+Women members specifically are compelled to wear skirts and are barred from wearing what it deems as "sexy clothing".

 Status

+Indigenous people recognition

 The Maharlika Nation is a registered entity under the Philippine government's Securities and Exchange Commission.
+According to the Socorro Mayor Felizardo Galameda, the group had unsuccessfully attempted to get registered as a people's organization.

-The Maharlika Nation claims itself to be self-governing under the IPIRA law.
-However the National Commission on Indigenous Peoples has issued a statement that it does not recognize an ancestral domain by an IP community in the town of Socorro where the Maharlika Nation is based.
+The Maharlika Nation claims itself to be self-governing under the IPRA law.
+However the National Commission on Indigenous Peoples release a statement that it does not recognize an ancestral domain by an IP community in the town of Socorro where the Maharlika Nation is based.
+The NCIP says that as per its own research, there is no evidence that the Maharlikans of the Maharlika Nation constitute an ethnolinguistic groups.

+The Maharlika Nation says that the NCIP is discriminating against it, insisting that the NCIP does not understand the traditions of the Maharlikans.